3.2. Basic Line Plots

 t.Padding = 'compact';

-• Specifying the size and location of tiles can create a custom layout.
-This is done by passing a tile number and an optional range of tiles to be used to nexttile.
-In the following example, a 3{\times}3 grid of tiles is created.
-Then 3 plots are added across the first row.
-Starting at tile 4, the whole second row is filled with the next plot, which spans a 1{\times}3 set of tiles.
-The third row has a single tile plot and a 1{\times}2 tile plot.
-This plot, with its simple data, is shown in Fig. 3.4.
+• Specifying the size and location of tiles creates a custom layout by passing a tile number and an optional range of tiles to the nexttile command.
+The example in figure Fig. 3.4 shows a \(3{\times}3\) grid of tiles.
+Three plots are added across the first row.
+Starting at tile 4, the second row is filled with the next plot, spanning a \(1{\times}3\) set of tiles.
+The third row has a single tile plot and a \(1{\times}2\) tile plot.

 >> x = linspace(-2,2);